hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ok) thanks)

 [12:04:05](#1662465845141ZRHsX:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I can only say it's sooo much simpler than what you're doing í ½í¸‰
+I can only say it's sooo much simpler than what you're doing ğŸ˜‰

 [12:07:34](#1662466054142MuIFu:gitter.im) <hiiamboris (NOT THIS ONE)>:
 @bubnenkoff maybe I don't get what you're trying to do though